HazmatPants/shredpy/README.md

  # shredpy — A Simple Yet Effective File Shredder

-`shredpy` is a Python-based command-line tool that securely shreds files by overwriting them with multiple patterns and optionally deleting them.
-Lightweight, no dependencies required.
-## Features
-- Overwrite files with customizable number of passes
-- Supports patterns: `0x00`, `0xFF`, and random data (os.urandom)
-- Optional file deletion

- # shredpy — A Simple Yet Effective File Shredder

 `shredpy` is a Python-based command-line tool that securely shreds files by overwriting them with multiple patterns and deleting them.
 Lightweight, no dependencies required.